 Order 672 also provides authority to retire an RRS.

-Since the start of BAL-002-WECC-3 and its predecessors (2007), the original standard and each later iteration have continued as more stringent than the continent-wide equivalent, NERC BAL-002-X, Disturbance Control Standard.
-Among other things, WECC’s BAL-002-WECC series has always required holding more reserves than the continent-wide equivalent.
-Specifically, BAL-002-WECC-3, Requirement R1.1.1 requires the applicable entity to hold reserves based on 3% of load and 3% of generation.
+Since the start of BAL-002-WECC-3 and its predecessors (2007), the original standard and each subsequent iteration have continued as more stringent than the continent-wide equivalent, NERC BAL-002-X, Disturbance Control Standard.
+Among other things, WECC’s BAL-002-WECC has always required most WECC entities to hold more reserves than the continent-wide equivalent.
+Specifically, BAL-002-WECC-3, Requirement R1.1.1 requires the applicable entity to hold the greater of, either the amount of Contingency Reserve equal to the loss of the most severe single contingency or the amount of Contingency Reserve equal to the sum of 3% of hourly integrated load and 3% of hourly integrated generation.

 Though Requirement R1.1.1 was approved in BAL-002-WECC-1, that approval was predicated on distributing burden and the availability of deliverability.
 There has never been a technical study proving that holding reserves more than that required under NERC BAL-002-X enhances the reliability of the Western Interconnection.

-By contrast, as variable generation is added to the Interconnection, there is increasing evidence that holding excess reserves may be inhibiting reliability across the Interconnection.
+By contrast, as variable generation is added to the Interconnection, there is increasing evidence that holding excess reserves may be inhibiting reliability across the interconnection.
 FERC’s recent Order 901 echoes these concerns, addressing operational and performance concerns for variable resources.

 Restated, within the Western Interconnection, applicable entities are holding more reserves than the rest of the continent, even though there is no technical basis for doing so.
 In FERC Order 693, in which NERC BAL-002-1 was first approved, at P341, FERC states: